Reference Points, Risk-Taking Behavior, and Competitive Outcomes in Sequential Settings: Introduction

 Regarding success probability, lifters under pressure from below show a slightly higher likelihood of success, possibly due to the motivation to defend their rank.
 However, when attempting to surpass higher-ranked rivals, success rates consistently decline, highlighting the difficulty of overtaking stronger competitors under pressure.
 This pattern is most pronounced in the third attempt, where fatigue and psychological strain may amplify the challenge.
 These results suggest that while competitive pressure can encourage bold strategies, it also introduces constraints that limit execution success in decisive moments.

 Heterogeneity analyses further reveal that responses to pressure vary by gender, experience, and rivalry history.
-Male lifters exhibit stronger responses to both lower and higher rival pressure in attempt selection, whereas female lifters show a more muted response, especially under upward pressure.
-Female lifters experience a sharper decline in success probability when attempting to turn around a higher-ranked rival, suggesting a heightened sensitivity to stress.
+Male lifters exhibit stronger responses to pressure from both lower- and higher-ranked rivals in attempt selection, whereas female lifters show a more muted response, especially under upward pressure.
+Female lifters experience a sharper decline in success probability when attempting to overtake a higher-ranked rival, suggesting a heightened sensitivity to stress.
 More experienced lifters are more sensitive to higher-ranked competitors, reinforcing the idea that competitive awareness strengthens with experience.
 Additionally, lifters with a history of repeated rivalry encounters show heightened sensitivity to pressure, suggesting that familiarity enhances their ability to navigate competition.
 For success probabilities, while pressure from lower-ranked rivals can improve outcomes, particularly among experienced lifters, upward pressure generally reduces them, with stronger effects among female competitors.
 Lifters with strong rivalry history show a small negative impact from upward pressure but a large positive impact from lower pressure.
-These confirm substantial heterogeneity.
+These findings confirm substantial heterogeneity.

 To examine how pressure shapes the balance between ambition and feasibility in decision-making, we simulate counterfactual competition designs in which such pressure is removed.
 The results reveal consistent directional patterns—more conservative attempts—but also considerable heterogeneity in expected outcomes.
-While a subset of lifters benefit from the absence of pressure, some lifters experience lower success rates and reduced expected outcomes.
+While a subset of lifters benefit from the absence of pressure, others experience lower success rates and reduced expected outcomes.
 These differences reflect the uneven role of external pressure: for some, it enables focus and composure; for others, it disrupts execution or leads to overly cautious choices.

 More broadly, in decision-making contexts involving sequential risky choices, individuals may experience diverging outcomes depending on how they respond to the presence or absence of external competition.
 Particularly in the later stages of competition, ignoring external pressure and focusing on personal strategy may enhance outcomes for some, while others rely on competitive cues to sustain performance.
 These findings reinforce the idea that responses to pressure are highly individual, suggesting that the effectiveness of competition design depends on how one reacts to competition.